Chihihill/WeChatProject-weather/README.md

 # WeChatProject-weather
-A wechat mini-program about weather.
+A wechat mini-program about forecast.